 What is DBMS?

-As we can perform CRUD (Create Retrieve Update and Delete) operations on the database using DBMS, not only this these days a DBMS can provide a centralized view of data it can be accessed by the multiple users from multiple locations.
+As we can perform CRUD (Create Retrieve Update and Delete) operations on the database using DBMS, not only these days a DBMS can provide a centralized view of data it can be accessed by multiple users from multiple locations.

 Types of DBMS